BNU-CO452/Problems-22/README.md

 a Pyramid composed of blocks, each block is exactly the same size as a single tile.
 The method should be able to draw pyramids of different sizes between one block high and 8 blocks high.

-The example below is of size = 3, so has three blocks at the base, and is 3 blocks at its highes point.
+The example pyramid below is of size = 3, so has three blocks at the base, and is 3 blocks at its highest point.
 The two halves of the pyramid are separated by 2 tiles, so that Mario has to jump over the gap in the final game.